davidgiraldy/Sonar-Data-Frequency-to-Classify-Rock-or-Mines-using-K-Nearest-Neighbors/README.md

-# Classify Rock or Mines using KNearest Neighbors
+# Sonar Data Frequency to Detect Rock or Mines using K Nearest Neighbors